 Finally, we moved onto the irregular verbs.
 I asked students to guess the verbs based on D, I, S, H, E, S. Every class was able to guess every verb except for haber.
 I then provided them with the yo form of each.

 **If you’d like a similar printed version of my guided notes, you can find those here.
 Be sure to check out the preview because it is slightly different from my whiteboard approach.

-If you have time here, and if your students need it, you should take the opportunity here to offer additional input.
+If you have time here, and if your students need it, you may take the opportunity here to offer additional input.
 For me, it is usually a short reading passage that I have written myself.
 I make sure it is chock full of examples in the designated tense, just like the examples on the board (however, connected and cohesive rather than singular sentences.)
 I sometimes ask my students to do the same thing they were asked to do in the warm-up.
-I sometimes ask them to do a “Rainbow Reading,” where I ask them to highlight important sentence structures in one color (for this it would be QUE or sentence starters), regular verbs in another color, and irregular verbs in a third color.
+Or, I may ask them to do a “Rainbow Reading,” where I ask them to highlight important sentence structures in one color (for this it would be QUE or sentence starters), regular verbs in another color, and irregular verbs in a third color.

 I also love to have my students complete puzzles on the very first day of any topic (sometimes even BEFORE the warm-up sentences on the board!)
 An example for this unit can be found here, with various EDITABLE templates here.

 This additional activity, if needed, should be input-focused only.
 I do not ask them to produce anything just yet- they are just reading and doing their best to interpret and examine.